 Select USER NAME and press ENTER.
-Step down to an empty row and press ENTER.
-Key in a new user name on the keyboard using the left-hand knob, the right and left arrows and ENTER.
+Step down to an empty row, then press ENTER.
+Key in a new user name on the keyboard using the left knob and right and left arrows, then press ENTER.
 There is space for 16 user accounts.
-In the quality data files it will be evident which users have executed a particular weld.
+In the quality data files, it is evident which users executed a particular weld.